okonomichiyaki/supercat/010-F01-steward.md

 	- Can bot Secure or Influence Council Intrigue?

 Events
-: If bot is not First Regent and Imperial Council is "Decided" or there are no Regents
+: If bot is not First Regent and Imperial Council is "Decided", then Events are critical

-Petition the Council
+Summits
-: If bot is not the First Regent and the Imperial Council is "Decided"
+: If bot is not the First Regent and the Imperial Council is "Decided", then always call a Summit.
+During the "Call to Order" phase, **Petition the Council**.

 <div class="pagebreak"> </div>